 - NOTE: The sales literature may give approximates or standards.
 Each individual unit may weigh differently based on the factory and/or dealer options added. - 1.
-Pull the unit onto the scales shown in Fig. 1.
+Pull the unit onto the scales.
 This is the total weight of the unit.
-To do this, put the front jacks down far enough to take all of the weight off of the tow vehicle and onto the scales.
+To do this, put the front jacks down far enough to take all of the weight off of the

+- tow vehicle and onto the scales.
 Make sure that only the trailer is on the scales.
 Record the weight.
 This is the GVW and should not exceed the GVWR supplied by Newmar for the unit. - 2.
-Hook up to the unit and be sure, again, that there is no part of the tow vehicle on the scales as shown in Fig 2.
+Hook up to the unit and be sure, again, that there is no part of the tow vehicle on the scales.
 Weigh the unit with only the trailer tires on the scales.
 Record the weight.
 This is the total weight on the axles.
 When this amount is subtracted from the GVW (first reading), the difference is the hitch weight.
-To achieve the approximate weight on each axle, divide the weight from Fig. 2 by the number of axles.
+To achieve the approximate weight on each axle, divide this weight by the number of axles.
 This amount should not exceed the GAWR of the unit.
 For example 9,360 pounds with 2 axles is 4,680 pounds per axle or approximately 2,340 pounds per tire.

-Hitching Fifth Wheels
+Hitchina Fifth Wheels